 Some of the latest Google Search Console reports can be found under the Enhancements tab.
 They include:

-- The Logo Enhancement report.
+- The Logos report.
 It should be checked by those who are using Logo markup as it provides the performance details and information on the errors around your Logo.

 - The Sitelinks Searchbox report.
 This enhancement report shows the issues and warnings associated with searchbox.